 Ok, so you’ve made up your mind, you got over most mental obstacles, and you’ve finally managed to get your hands on some Bitcoins, or at least a fraction of a Bitcoin (or any other cryptocurrency you deem worthy).

-In this guide, we look at some of the best practices you should know in order to ensure that your cryptocurrencies stay as safe as possible after your initial investment.
+In this guide, we look at some of the best practices you should know in order to ensure that your cryptocurrencies stay as safe as possible after your initial investment in such blockchain technologies.

 Keep your investment as much of a secret as possible